 The impact of training on protein requirements

-Training has an impact on basic and protein metabolism.
-That's why needs change with sport.
+Training affects basal metabolism and protein metabolism.
+That is why nutritional needs change with exercise.

-Physical activity, whether strength or endurance, disrupts the natural and simultaneous evolution of protein synthesis and degradation.
-Proteolysis (protein degradation) is triggered by exercise, and continues to increase after exercise has stopped, decreasing only after 2 to 3 hours post-exercise.
-Protein synthesis, on the other hand, increases at the end of exercise, depending on its intensity.
+Physical activity, whether strength or endurance training, disrupts the natural and simultaneous processes of protein synthesis and breakdown.
+Proteolysis (protein breakdown) begins with exercise and continues to increase after exercise has stopped, only decreasing 2 to 3 hours after exercise.
+Protein synthesis, on the other hand, increases at the end of exercise depending on its intensity.

-Protein requirements vary according to the type of activity (endurance or power sports), and in all cases, the higher theintensity of the exercise, the greater the protein requirement.
+Protein requirementsvary depending on the type of activity (endurance or strength sports) and, in all cases, the higherthe intensity of the exercise.

 Metabolic differences between men and women